 Interesting Factoid: Why are raw oats not easily digested?
 Answer: As a cereal crop, they're a member of the grass family.
 They're actually a seed and can survive long periods of dormancy in the soil - even a few years - so they're like little fortresses - tough to break down!

-Note: We discovered - it isn't recommend you use whole oats (groats), which are not easily digested unless they are cooked, so don't use those for soaking and don't use steel cut oats either unless you are cooking them.
+Note: I discovered - it isn't recommend you use whole oats (groats), which are not easily digested unless they are cooked, so don't use those for soaking and don't use steel cut oats either unless you are cooking them.
 They're basically chopped oat groats and still include the outer husk.
 Also, don't use quick oats for soaking, which digest in a shorter time and won't provide the same long-lasting energy boost.
 The best option for soaking is rolled oats, which are actually groats that are steamed and then rolled, making them more digestible.
 They are available in gluten-free form (oats are not gluten-free unless processed that way), and if you can find organic, that's ideal because oats, like most grains, are commonly grown with the use of pesticides and fungicides.

 My recipe: It's just soaked oats in a bowl with banana slices, chopped walnuts, cinnamon, chopped dates and a teeny amount of maple syrup.
 Lots of great stuff here including Omega-3 fatty acids in the walnuts and all of the fantastic vitamins and minerals found in everything, including the cinnamon, which is another neat little beneficial food.
 This hearty breakfast will power you for at least three or four hours, is easier to digest and will leave you feeling full but not uncomfortable.
 (If you have specific digestive challenges, you may not be able to process grains - your own research needed there!)

 Feel free to let me know in the comment section below why you do or don't eat soaked oats!
 What are your favorite toppings?